Series navigation

-Where this fits: read-replica fan-out for a search or catalog query.
-Three replicas hold the same data, the fastest healthy one wins, and the others get cancelled before they finish work nobody will read.
+Use this when multiple idempotent read sources are genuinely equivalent — replicated services or redundant endpoints where any successful answer is acceptable.
+Read-replica fan-out for a search or catalog query is the typical case: three replicas hold the same data, the fastest healthy one wins, and the others are cancelled before they finish work nobody will read.

 static void runWithShutdownOnSuccess() throws Exception {